A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 The S9+ appears to be the winner here.

-The S9 and S9+ also come with ‘Super Slo-Mo,’ a feature that can capture 960 frames per second video, versus the 240 frames per second most phones can capture, though it’s at a lower resolution (720p) than some of those other devices (the iPhone 8 and X can capture 240 fps at 1080p).
+The S9 and S9+ also come with “Super Slo-Mo,” a video feature that can capture 960 frames per second, versus the 240 frames per second most phones can capture, though it’s at a lower resolution (720p) than some of those other devices.
+(The iPhone 8 and X can capture 240 fps at 1080p.)

 But I found it really hard to capture what I wanted to capture in Super Slo-Mo.
-It only records 960 frames before the slo-mo is over, and you can’t edit the slo mo’d part after.
+It only records 960 frames before the slo-mo is over, and you can’t edit the slo-mo’d part after.
 Sometimes it completely misses the action:

-Plus, because Samsung loves giving its users things they don’t want, a, er, very tasteful soundtrack is automatically added to the video (you can remove the weirdo audio track in edit mode).
+Plus, because Samsung loves giving its users things they don’t want, a, er, very tasteful soundtrack is automatically added to the video.
+(You can remove the weirdo audio track in edit mode.)

 When the S9+ does capture the action, it is cool, I guess.
-But I still wish super slo-mo was more forgiving, by being more editable.
+But I still wish Super Slo-Mo was more forgiving, by being more editable.

 We are now exiting the dog portion of this review.
-As a treat, I will leave you with this photo of our featured lab, Daphne, as a lil’ pup.
+As a treat, I will leave you with this photo of our featured Lab, Daphne, as a lil’ pup.

 They grow up so fast, don’t they?